LorisGiordano/ProjectEIT-Image-processing-toolbox/Utilities/RealSenseCamera/README.md

 ### Image processing and merging of sensor maps

-This module demonstrates how to process 3D data from the Intel RealSense camera:

-PointcloudViewer.py

 The demo highlights:
 - Spatial & Temporal filtering
 - Decimation
 - Colorization
 - Lighting
-The demo relies on the Intel RealSense2 SDK, and is implemented in Python, however alternate bindings are provided in the SDK (eg, MATLAB, C#/.NET).
+The demo relies on the Intel RealSense2 SDK and is implemented in Python.
+However, alternate bindings are provided in the SDK (eg, MATLAB, C#/.NET).

-Other sample code can be found here.
+Other sample codes can be found [here](https://github.com/IntelRealSense/librealsense/tree/development/wrappers/python/examples).

-Information on filtering can be found here.
+Information on filtering can be found [here](https://github.com/IntelRealSense/librealsense/blob/jupyter/notebooks/depth_filters.ipynb).